-January 23rd, 2018 celebrates 10 years of Computer Talk Radio broadcasting.
-The show contains a variety of tech knowledge and discussion, from Windows to Apples, and occassionally Linux, from the smartphone to the Raspberry Pi, but is built to be accessible to the non-technical person.
+On January 23rd, 2018, we celebrated 10 years of Computer Talk Radio broadcasting.
+Starting with KTRB, and expanding and moving to new stations, we are completely home-grown now, with the authenticity that audiences crave.
+The show contains a variety of tech knowledge and discussion, from Windows to Apples, and occassionally Linux, from the smartphone to the Raspberry Pi, and through it all, is built to be accessible to the non-technical person.

 Syndication for Computer Talk Radio has been something that Benjamin worked hard to make easy for the broadcast station owner.
 Each of the elements below are factored in to make it easy for automation, for fitting into your schedule, and to meet your needs.
 The content is non-offensive (carried on Christian stations in the Bible Belt, so it better be), approachable, usually light, and nothing that is likely to encourage complaints.